The features and benefits of cheap personal loans

 What should you look for to find a cheap personal loan?

-Knowing what to look for in a cheap personal loan can save you both time and money so before beginning the application process, ensure you’ve done the math totalling each.
+Knowing what to look for in a cheap personal loan can save you both time and money so, before beginning the application process, ensure you’ve done the maths to work out how much you stand to benefit.

 Headline Rate: The interest rate you’re charged by the lender for the life of the loan.
 The headline rate does not take extra fees and charges into consideration.

-Comparison Rate: The interest rate you’re charged by the lender, with all fees and charges included.
-The comparison rate better reflects the true cost of the loan.
+Comparison Rate: The interest rate you’re charged by the lender, with their primary fees and charges included.
+The comparison rate more accurately reflects the true cost of the loan, so it's a good idea to use this when calculating personal loan costs rather than solely interest rates.

 Some of the most common fees and charges that you need to look out for include:

-Finding a loan where the balance between interest rates and fees works in your favour, is imperative when you’re trying to obtain a cheap personal loan.
+Finding a loan which strike a balance between the cost of its interest rate and fees is imperative when you’re looking to secure a cheap personal loan.

 What else makes a personal loan cheap?